A Beginners Guide to Skiing Mt Hutt with kids

 Take the Methven Ski Bus to Mt Hutt

 Another option if you don’t want to drive or hire chains is to take the Methven Ski Bus.
-It is $25 per adult for a return journey from Methven or $60 return from Christchurch and one child goes free as well.
+It is $25 per adult for a return journey from Methven or $60 return from Christchurch and one child 10 and under goes free as well.

 Top tips for skiing, before you even step foot on the mountain